 The great outdoors

 With 310 sunny days per year, Albuquerque offers plenty of opportunities to get outside.
-The Rio Grande River that flows through the city center is a playground for kayakers and paddle boarders.
+The Rio Grande that flows through the city center is a playground for kayakers and paddle boarders.
 With miles of walking and cycling trails on its wooded banks, the river is a haven for anyone who enjoys the outdoors.
 Outside the city, campgrounds, ski areas and hiking trails are just a short drive away.

 Patti leading the way on the 4th of July trail in the Manzanos.